ably-labs/models/docs/concepts/concepts.md

 - The database is treated as the *source of truth* of the state
 - Alterations to the state take place through your backend APIs
-- The client initialises its local copy if the state via your backend APIs
+- The client initialises its local copy of the state via your backend APIs
 - The client processes a stream of change events from the backend to compute the up-to-date state as it evolves
 - The client optimistically applies change events locally when the user mutates the model, and reconciles the optimistic updates with the confirmations from the backend